-- In a Pampered Chef Rockcrok, or large dutch oven, melt the butter.
-Add the garlic, onion, celery and carrots and saute over medium heat until softened, about 10 minutes.
+- In a large dutch oven, over medium heat, melt the butter and then add the garlic, onion, celery and carrots.
+Saute until softened, about 7 minutes.

 - Add the flour and cook, stirring constantly, for 2 minutes.
 Add the milk and chicken stock to the sauce.
 Simmer over low heat for about 2 minutes, stirring constantly, until thick.
 Add the chicken and season to taste with salt and pepper.
 Remove from the heat and set aside.

 - In a food processor, combine the flour, baking powder, sugar, salt and pepper.
 Add the butter and pulse until the butter is the size of peas.
 Add the milk and pulse until a dough forms.
 Mix in the parsley and green onions.

 - Drop the biscuit dough in 1/4 cup sized dollops onto the top of the chicken mixture (this will make about 6 large biscuits).

-I like to use a rotisserie chicken for this recipe.
+- Chicken: I like to use a rotisserie chicken for this recipe.
 It is the perfect amount of chicken and cuts down on my cooking time.
-But you could also buy chicken breasts and boil/roast them and then shred the meat, if desired.
+But you could also make Stovetop Shredded Chicken or Instant Pot Shredded Chicken.

 - Dutch Oven: If you do not have a dutch oven, you can make this in a large deep sided skillet.
 If your skillet is not oven safe, transfer the filling to a casserole dish and then top with biscuits and bake.